The Anatomy of Equanimity

 Existing systems include Evergreen Notes and Zettelkasten, using technology like Roam and Bear and various homebrew automation and scripting.
 I don’t think there is a way to do it that isn’t both fragile and boxed-in to a specific tool forever.

-Interlude vii — Durable Systems
+Interlude viii — Durable Systems

 Section undergoing evolution